 ISLI has a world-wide reputation for academic excellence and student support, and provides a range of courses for international students to improve their English language skills for university study.
 You can find out more information on the ISLI website.

-You will be guided through this course by lead educator Jonathan Smith, Director of Technology-enhanced Learning at ISLI.
-Additional contributions to the course content have been made by experts Dr Sarah Brewer, Associate Professor at ISLI; Joan McCormack, Associate Professor at ISLI; and Deborah Murphy, Director of Self-Access Centre for Language Learning (SACLL).
+You will be guided through this course by Lead Educator Brian Turner, English for Academic Purposes teacher at ISLI.
+Additional contributions to the course content have been made by experts Jonathan Smith, Director of Technology-enhanced Learning at ISLI, Dr Sarah Brewer, Associate Professor at ISLI; Joan McCormack, Associate Professor at ISLI; and Deborah Murphy, Director of Self-Access Centre for Language Learning (SACLL).

-Jonathan will be joined by course mentors, Ben Wilde and Ismail Karaoz, who will be on hand to help support the discussions.
+The team will be joined by course Mentors, Kefan Wang, Thu Anh Pham and Martha Partridge, who will be on hand to help support the discussions.
 They will answer questions where they can, but they will not be able to respond to everyone.

 Over the next five weeks, you will build on your existing knowledge and learn how to research, write and reference essays similar to those you might be expected to write at university.
 You will explore how to develop your ideas, organise them into a clear and logical structure, and reference sources correctly.
 You will also be introduced to a ‘language focus’ activity each week, to help you practise your English language skills.